-First I’m taking a look at all the pros and cons of the past year.
+First, I’m taking a look at all the pros and cons of the past year.
 I do that easily by folding a piece of paper lengthwise and writing them out in two columns.
 That simple act gets the thought processes going and it simply requires recall/memory on my part.

 Once I have my worksheet, I then work through it and ask myself a few other questions that look sort of like this:

-Ask yourself “why” you are homeschooling.
+- First ask yourself “why” you are homeschooling.

-What do you hope to accomplish by homeschooling
+- What do you hope to accomplish by homeschooling?

-What are your personal expectations?
+- What are your personal expectations?

-For example – Faith – Special needs – Unschooling – Special interest; like ballet, cooking, acting, or a sport – Travel – Better education – Independence – To catch up – Science – Get into an ivy-league college – Independence
+- For example: Faith – Special needs – Unschooling – Special interest; like ballet, cooking, acting, or a sport – Travel – Better education – Independence – To catch up – Science – Get into an ivy-league college – Independence

-Ask yourself “how” you need to be homeschooling.
+- Then ask yourself “how” you need to be homeschooling.

 Jamie Gaddy, B.S., M.Ed., Ed.D. has been a college education professor for over 17 years.
-Education has been an integral part of her life in both the classroom and as a principal.
-Six children later found her dissatisfied with traditional schooling and homeschooling became the better fit.
-She is also a pastor’s wife, remote project manager, and entrepreneur who now homeschools four of her six children (ages 11-17) in southern Georgia.
-Jamie loves to share about her homeschool experience and help other homeschoolers find success.
-Connect with her at [email protected]
+Education has been a part of her life in both the classroom and as a principal.
+Six children later found her dissatisfied with traditional school and homeschool became the better fit.
+She is also a pastor’s wife, editor, and entrepreneur who now homeschools four of her six children in Georgia.
+Jamie loves to share about her homeschool experience to help other homeschoolers find success.
+Connect with her at [email protected].